 It is important to note that some may still require practicums or internships at a local setting.
 There may also be short campus visits.
 Programs vary.

-Finally, be sure your chosen online program meets your state's licensure requirements, if this is your goal.
+Also, be sure your chosen program meets your state's licensure requirements, if this is your goal.
 Many online forensic psychology programs are designed with their home state in mind, which may vary from yours.

 Graduate forensic psychology schools, on the other hand, put you in a classroom, side by side with peers.
 This could be great for practicing interviewing techniques or developing interpersonal skills.
-Additionally, a grad school for forensic psychology may have relationships with local organizations.
+Additionally, a forensic psychology school may have relationships with local organizations.
 This may make it easier to secure internships and build your professional network.

 Whichever you choose, be sure to talk to an advisor at your preferred school.
 Potential benefits and requirements will vary regardless of format.
-This may help you determine which might fit your needs, from meeting licensure requirements to fitting your education into your lifestyle.
+This may help you determine which forensic psychology schools and graduate programs might fit your needs, from meeting licensure requirements to fitting your education into your lifestyle.

 Source: [i] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-3 | [ii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-4 | [iii] bls.gov/ooh/community-and-social-service/mental-health-counselors-and-marriage-and-family-therapists.htm#tab-4